MechanicalRabbit/DataKnots.jl/doc/src/start.md

             salary = 95484)])],);

 To query this data via DataKnots, we need to first convert it into a *knot* structure.
-This data could be converted back into Julia structure via `get` function.
+This data could then be converted back into Julia structure via `get` function.

     using DataKnots
     ChicagoData = DataKnot(chicago_data)